mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 such as the failure of a TCP connection where a sender does not know whether the TLS frames that it sent have been correctly received by the peer.
-The ACK frame allows a TCPLS receiver to indicate the highest TLS record sequence number received on aspecific connection.
+The ACK frame allows a TCPLS receiver to indicate the highest TLS record sequence number received on a specific connection.
 The ACK frame can be sent over any TCP connection of a TCPLS session.

 ~~~